Avebury Manor and Garden: Visitor attraction

 The National Trust keep the house open to the general public.
 The garden was completely redesigned in the early 20th century.
 The topiary and other formal gardens are contained within walls and clipped box, creating numerous "rooms".

 In 2011, Avebury Manor was the subject of the BBC One television series The Manor Reborn, in which the house was refurbished by a group of experts in collaboration with the National Trust.
-The four-part series was presented by actress Penelope Keith (the title of the series refers to her earlier television work, To the Manor Born) and former antiques trader Paul Martin, with contributions from experts including Dan Cruickshank (on architecture).
+The four-part series was presented by actress Penelope Keith (the title of the series refers to her earlier television work, To the Manor Born) and former antiques dealer Paul Martin, with contributions from experts including Dan Cruickshank (on architecture).

 As of 2016, visitors are encouraged to touch and experience the furnishings and objects in the rooms which now represent periods in the house from the 16th century to the early 20th century.

+Avebury Manor was damaged by flooding on 5 January 2024.
+The manor is closed to the public whilst repairs are carried out.
+The National Trust are aiming to reopen the manor to visitors in time for Christmas 2025.